Ishaan-Kumar/first-git-project/README.md

 # first-git-project
 Date : 2019-07-17

-This is the first Git Project
+This is the first Git Project.
+Commit made locally.